-INSO is registered in the Netherlands with its headquarters based in the centre of The Hague, the international city of peace and justice.
+INSO is registered in the Netherlands with its headquarters based in The Hague, the international city of peace and justice.

-The Research Analyst is one of three positions that reports to, and is the responsibility of, the Senior Analyst.
-Alongside an existing Research Analyst and Information Manager, these positions sit within the Analysis & Research Team, which is situated at INSO’s HQ in The Hague.
-As this department develops, the Research Analyst will become a key member within a broader team dedicated to providing NGO HQs with global products, services, coordination and training.
+You will be working alongside another Research Analyst and the Information Manager and report to the Senior Analyst.
+ART is based at INSO’s Headquarters in The Hague.
+As this department develops, you will be a key member dedicated to providing NGO HQs with global products, services, coordination and training.

-- Develop, write and publish INSO’s NGO Incidents Overview, our global monthly report that assesses NGO incident trends across INSO’s platforms, in coordination with the Information Manager.
+- Develop, write and publish INSO’s NGO Incidents Overview, our global monthly report that assesses NGO incident trends across INSO’s platforms.

-- Provide tailored analysis pieces and present catered briefings for NGO HQs on specific contextual dynamics or challenges related to humanitarian safety and access.
+- Provide tailored analysis pieces and present catered briefings for NGO partners on specific contextual dynamics or challenges related to humanitarian safety and access.

-- Liaise and coordinate with INSO’s Regional Analysts (Sahel and Syria) regarding contributions to global reports, thematic papers and analytical training.
+- Liaise with INSO’s Regional Analysts regarding contributions to global reports, webinars and analytical training.

-- Identify and cultivate a network of contacts within the broader humanitarian community and beyond to expand INSO’s global visibility, membership, exchanges and coordination.
+- Identify and cultivate a network of contacts within the broader humanitarian community and beyond to expand INSO’s global visibility.

-- Ensure and reinforce the continuity and consistency between INSO’s consolidated internal data and externally distributed analytical products on a global level.
+- Ensure the continuity and consistency between INSO’s consolidated internal data and externally distributed analytical products on a global level.

-- Effectively represent and protect INSO’s principles of independence, impartiality and neutrality as well as actively promoting INSO as an integral member of the humanitarian community.
+- Effectively represent INSO’s principles of independence, impartiality and neutrality as well as actively promote INSO as an integral member of the humanitarian community.

 - Programme Support.
-Engage with other HQ functions, such as Technology and Training, to strengthen organisational synergies, coordination and development.
+Engage with other HQ functions to strengthen organisational coordination and development.